oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 This is one of the benefits of using a namespace.
 You can do a delete like this.
 If you do this from the default namespace, you'll risk deleting things you didn't mean to delete or pods added by Kubernetes and Azure for infrastructure administration.

 You can also just delete the entire namespace.
 It will be recreated if you use the Bash script to apply the deployments.
 This deletes absolutely everything from the namespace but is a little slower.
+If you do this, you need to make sure that you recreate the namespace later (I'll remind you).

 ```bash
 kubectl delete namespace demo